Don’t miss out on these fabulous educational magnetic activities.

 Instructions:

-Paint 12 wooden circles, four red, four yellow, four blue, to match the circles in the book.
+Paint the wooden circles to match the characters or dots in the book.

-Place your wooden circle on the top of the board.
-Then move the dowel underneath the board to make the circles move along the path, just as they do in the book.
+Place the circle on top of the board and use the dowel wand underneath to make the character move along the path.

 Materials: